Awards & Funding at UTM

 The Graduate Student Initiatives Fund (GSIF) was established in 2020 through the generosity of Professors Angela B. Lange and Ian Orchard to support inspiring and engaging graduate initiatives that enhance the graduate student experience and foster a sense of community at the University of Toronto Mississauga (UTM).

-Open to both individual graduate student applicants and recognized graduate student groups, the GSIF typically provides funding up to two graduate student proposals annually, with strong preference given to in-person initiatives held at the UTM campus.
+Open to both individual graduate student applicants and recognized graduate student groups, the GSIF typically provides funding to a minimum of two graduate student proposals annually, with strong preference given to in-person initiatives held at the UTM campus.

 Possible events and activities include but are not limited to:

-· Professional development (to benefit the collective not the individual)
+• Professional development workshops (to benefit the collective not the individual)

-Graduate students falling into one of the following four categories are eligible to apply:
+Graduate students falling into one of the following categories are eligible to apply:

 Additionally, all applicants must: